TimDohmen/site-clone/README.md

 - [ ] The page utilizes the Bootstrap Grid system to maintain a proper architecture
 - [ ] Appropriate use of HTML5 Semantic tags for the `header` and the `footer`
 - [ ] The page layout is the same as the mock (content and colors can be changed)
+- [ ] On mobile any elements sharing a row should stack (hint: col-12)
 ## Template
   ![template](./html-css-clone.png)